mrbumcum/dispatch/frontend/README.md

 ### API Key Errors

-- **"API key is not configured"**: Make sure `src/config.ts` exists and contains valid API keys
+- "API key is not configured": Ensure `.env` contains `VITE_GEMINI_API_KEY` and `VITE_ELEVENLABS_API_KEY`, and that Vite was restarted after changes.
-- **"401 Unauthorized"**: Your API key is invalid or expired.
-Get a new key from the provider
+- "401 Unauthorized": Keys are invalid or expired.
+Regenerate Gemini/ElevenLabs keys in provider dashboards.
-- **"Model not available"**: The API model might have changed.
-Check the console for available models
+- "Model not available": The requested AI model may have changed or is restricted.
+Check console logs and provider docs for available models.
-- **ElevenLabs Quota Exceeded**: If you see "quota exceeded" errors, the app will continue without audio.
-Check your ElevenLabs account for available credits
+- "ElevenLabs quota exceeded": Audio will be disabled when quota is exhausted.
+Check your ElevenLabs account credits.

 ### Microphone Not Working